Cirkit Designer Logo

 • Ensure the USB cable is functional and supports data transfer.

-• Check that the ST-LINK driver is installed on your computer.
+• Verify that the ST-LINK drivers are installed on your computer.

-• Verify that the correct board and COM port are selected in the IDE.
+• Ensure the correct board and port are selected in the IDE.

-• Double-check the pin assignments in your code.
+• Double-check the pin connections and configurations in your code.

 • Ensure the input voltage is within the specified range.